-9. A cube having all of its sides painted is cut by two horizontal, two vertical, and other two planes so as to form 27 cubes all having the same dimensions.
-Of these cubes, a cube is selected at random.
+9. A cube having all of its sides painted is cut to be two horizontal , two vertical and other two planes, so as to form 27 cubes all having the same dimesions of these cubes, a cube is selected at random.